 - If you smoke, consider giving up for several weeks before the operation.
-Smoking reduces the amount of oxygen in your blood and increases the risks of breathing problems during and after an operation. - If you are overweight, many of the risks of anaesthesia are increased.
-Reducing your weight will help. - If you have loose or broken teeth or crowns that are not secure, you may want to visit your dentist for treatment.
-The anaesthetist will usually want to put an airway in your mouth to help you breathe.
+Smoking reduces the amount of oxygen in your blood and increases the risks of breathing problems during and after an operation.
+It can also increase the risk of delayed wound healing. - If you are overweight, many of the risks of anaesthesia are increased.
+If there is time before your surgery, trying to reduce your weight will help. - If you have loose or broken teeth or crowns that are not secure, you may want to visit your dentist for treatment.
+The anaesthetist will usually want to put a tube in your throat to help you breathe.
 If your teeth are not secure, they may be damaged. - If you have long-standing medical problems, such as diabetes, hypertension (high blood pressure), asthma or epilepsy, you should consider asking your GP to give you a check-up.